imagej/imagej.github.io/_pages/Colocalization_Analysis.md

 "
 %}

-In the scatterplot or 2D Histogram (Thanks Tony Collins for this nice figure) the two intensity values for each pixel or voxel are plotted against each other, and the brighter the colour, the more pixels or voxel have those two intensity values for their two colour channels.
+In the scatterplot or 2D Histogram the two intensity values for each pixel or voxel are plotted against each other, and the brighter the colour, the more pixels or voxels have those two intensity values for their two colour channels.
 Here we see if there is correlation immediately by eye, in the presence of a cloud of information in the middle of the 2D histogram.
 We can fit that cloud with a linear regression and measure correlation coefficients.
 After setting thresholds in both colour channels, we see the scatterplot or 2D Histogram is split into 4 areas, quadrants.
 The contents of each can be used to calculate different colcoalization results.

+Other coefficients include ranked correlations such as Spearman and Kendal's Tau, and Li's ICQ.
+Some others are described in the literature, but that have been refuted as insensitive, such as the overlap coefficient from the Manders paper, which [J. Adler et al.](/media/Adler et al-2010-Cytometry Part A.pdf) showed to have large problems in interpretation compared to Pearson's r and Manders' split coefficients.

 #### Cross-correlation function based analyses